Beijing, Hanoi promise to keep peace in South China Sea

-China claims most of the disputed sea, which is believed to be rich in oil and gas reserves and is highly strategic for trade and defence.
+China claims most of the disputed sea, which is believed to be rich in oil and gas reserves and is highly strategic for trade and defense.

-Beijing has built up artificial islands capable of hosting military installations in recent years, stoking ire from claimants like Vietnam, which has emerged as China’s most vocal opponent in the waterway.
+Beijing has built up artificial islands capable of hosting military installations in recent years, stoking ire from claimants like the Philippines and Vietnam, which has emerged as China’s most vocal opponent in the waterway.

 Foreign ministers from China and Vietnam vowed Sunday to address disputes peacefully.